Imagine if you had the chance to race on horseback in the Naadam against the locals in Mongolia?

 $1,700 Due by December 15th, 2022

 $1,700 Due by January 15th, 2023

 Since the majority of the fees is to cover horse training expenses, we can refund up to 20% of your paid fee.
 You have the option to insure it or name another rider to replace you and pay the remainder.

 - Must bring your own riding gear, however we can take you to a local shop in Brazil to purchase any local riding gear you might wish to wear.
 (Ponchos, bombachas (riding pants), rain ponchos etc.)

 - Remember that it is WINTER in Brazil during the event!
 Bring WARM CLOTHES!!!

 - Although a helmet is not required, we recommend you wear one, however it is at rider’s own risk.

-We will notify you after all applications have been accepted and begin the interview process in December.
-Deposits for accepted entries must be paid upon acceptance or your place will be filled to the next selected applicant on the waiting list.
+We will notify you after all applications have been accepted and begin the interview process between November 15th-20th.
+Deposits for accepted entries must be paid before December 1st or your place will be filled to the next selected applicant on the waitlist.